eakwichs/django-tutorial/README.md

 - Sync your database

-`python3.7 manage.py migrate`
+`python manage.py migrate`

 **The development server** Let’s verify your Django project works.
-- `python3.7 manage.py runserver 0:8080`
+- `python manage.py runserver 0:8080`
 - visit http://127.0.0.1:8080/ with your Web browser.
 You’ll see a “Congratulations!” page, with a rocket taking off.
 It worked!

 **Creating the Polls app**
-- `python3.7 manage.py startapp polls`
+- `python manage.py startapp polls`

 **Write your first view**
 - Open the file **src/polls/views.py** and put the following Python code in it: